 Click any map marker for a link to more information.
-(Red markers are lookouts.
-Green markers are Forest Service cabins and guard stations.)
 Although it is now 10 years out-of-date, I recommend perusing How to Rent a Fire Lookout in the Pacific Northwest, by Tom Foley.
-For lookout rentals in other states, see the list available on the Forest Fire Lookout Association website.
+Also check out the list of lookout rentals on the Forest Fire Lookout Association website.
 This page has good information about staying in Washington lookouts.

 People often ask me for advice about renting a lookout, so here are some tips: